FREQUENTLY ASKED WHALE WATCHING QUESTIONS

-Unfortunately, no. All participants must be able to manage a few stairs (with helping hands if needed) as well as walking the length of the dock without railings.
-If you would like to see some pictures of the boarding process, please text us at 808-495-1001 or send us an email.
+Unfortunately, no. All participants must be able to manage getting from the dock into the boat (with helping hands if needed) as well as walking the length of the dock without railings.
 Strollers and car seats are also not permitted onboard as we have no way to secure them.
-You are able to leave strollers and any walking devices in our booth for the duration of your tour.
+For young children I recommend a carrier such as en ergo.

 20. Can I bring my newborn?